OptimalHealthSecrets.Com

 123 slide 576 slide

-The slide is a foot slide from the hip, with a straight knee, and going straight forward, without lifting the foot from the floor keeping the entire sole of the shoe on the floor.
+The slide is a foot slide from the hip, with a semi straight knee, and going straight forward, without lifting the foot from the floor keeping the entire sole of the shoe on the floor.
 You can use this step to get close to your partner even if the beat is fast.
-You just need to be able to do the count to the music That's all.
+You just need to be able to do the count to the music that's all.
+There are more subtle advanced moves of the couple going apart a bit and together all the while in closed position and also some contra upper body motion moves a well.
+There is also a fast bounce involved too, and sway etc. That would all be for later after the basics are mastered.

 2.